HAV - Cuba

 The week begins on Saturday and ends the following Saturday.
 Please note that all guests will need to fly into Havana the Friday before their week starts in order to make the early Saturday morning flight to Cayo Largo.

-All guests fishing at Cayo Largo stay at the Sol Melia Club Cayo Largo.
-This hotel is by far the best of the eight that are on the island and Sol Club has just about everything to make your stay a comfortable one.
+Sol Club: This hotel is by far the best of the eight that are on the island and Sol Club has just about everything to make your stay a comfortable one.
 There are several restaurants, a massive pool and three bars on the hotel grounds.
 The beach is stunning and if there are non anglers coming on the trip, they will love the white sand, gorgeous turquoise waters and cool drinks.
 The hotel rooms are spread out around the large pool and run towards the beach.
 The rooms are bright, airy, have A/C, TV, and lots of storage space for the gear hounds.

 Angling capacity at Cayo Largo is 12 rods.